 In Britain, treacle is a word applied to everything from sticky molasses to golden syrup, which is lighter in character and in color, and an essential component of our beloved treacle tart.
 Inside a buttery shortbread crust, a molten goo of golden syrup drowns bread crumbs and lemon zest.
-With little more to it than warming ginger and an egg whisked with cream to set the center, its very simplicity is its ultimate strength. —Tamasin Day-Lewis, author of Food You Can’t Say No To (Quadrille Publishing, 2012)
+With little else than an egg whisked with cream to set the center, its very simplicity is its ultimate strength. —Tamasin Day-Lewis, author of Food You Can’t Say No To (Quadrille Publishing, 2012)

 - 8 tbsp. unsalted butter, cubed and chilled

 - 1 cup Lyle’s golden syrup or molasses